 First, take a second to familiarize yourself with how Sidekick works.
-A good place to start is our impact model: our Heroic Identity framework.
+A good place to start is our impact model found on our website.

 Chances are, at the end of any one project, most of the solutions presented to you will underwhelm you.
 This is the expected outcome on our way to that one diamond in the rough.
 It's kind of like giving that new entry-level hire a project on their first day; of course it'll be bad.
 Sometimes irredemptively bad.
 But you still give them those projects because they need to learn.
 Every once in a while, they even come back with a bad solution based around on a gem of an insight.

 Recognizing what your solutions may look like, then, your role is to encourage the students regardless of the outcome and proactively search for the diamonds in the rough.

 We'll share some targeted advice for working with students on Sidekick projects, but let's start with the mindset.

 Young adults are not just old adults with less mileage.
 Their brains are dramatically different at a neurological level.
 Their body chemistry barely resembles ours.
 The systems they interact with--the institutions, social networks, technologies, cultural expectations, and more--are all incredibly foreign to many of us adults.
 The experiences they've had and that their brains still remember aren't just a subset of ours; they're a different set from ours.
 They have experience we'll never have and they remember experiences we've entirely forgotten.

 These attributes naturally breed a whole different animal.

 You should expect to be surprised by them.
 How they think.
 How they act.
 How they are.